MhAllan/TcpServiceCore/README.md

 ### TcpServiceCore Framework
 #### Introduction
-* Framework for building Service Oriented Applications over TCP protocol in .Net Standard environment
+* Framework for building Service Oriented Applications over TCP protocol in .Net Standard (like in Xamarin and MVC core)
 * WCF style (No WCF code is used)
 * No SOAP, Serialization of your choice
 * Enforces Asynchronous IO